TassioCarmo/havard-cs50x-week8-js-html-css/README.md

 - while every device using it has the privates ,with the router's job as to sort of act as a traffic cop, allowing everybody who's connected to that router to use the same IP address to get out.

 ## TCP/IP

+ - ports: tells what is inside the package being send , a web request an email etc

 - Resposible for getting it to the correct program, or the correct service on a machine.
 And it does something else that IP doesn't do, which is guarantee delivery.
 - in addition to specifying the **port** number, it also indicates how many packets, the internet protocol, IP, has split the data into.
 And it orders those packets so they can be reconstructed on the receiving machine, even if they received-- in a different order than they were sent.
 Which can happen because IP is a connectionless protocol, and so different packets can take different paths through the system.